apcl-research/jam/README.md

 ## Code for ESEC/FSE 2023 demonstration paper, A Language Model of Java Methods with Train/Test Deduplication, by Chia-Yi Su, Aakash Bansal, Vijayanta Jain, Sepideh Ghanavati, and Collin McMillan

 This repository contains all the code and detailed instructions to rebuild Jam models in our [Automatic Program Comprehension Lab](https://huggingface.co/apcl) hub.
-You can either go through the entire process from scratch including compiling dataset for training or just finetuning the models that we provide with the dataset that we have already compile.
+You can either go through the entire process from scratch including compiling dataset for training or just finetuning the models that we provide with the dataset that we have already compiled.
 We also provide the scripts for deduplication on test set.

 ## Quick Link
 - [To-do list](#to-do-list)